 The Council has a training plan for Members which is developed and monitored by the Employment Committee.
-There were 13 training events during 2017/18.
-The areas covered included treasury management, planning, GDPR for Members, universal credit, conservation and arboriculture, and commercialisation in context.
+There were 6 training events during 2018/19 (compared with 13 in 2017/18).
+The areas covered included safeguarding, planning, GDPR for Members, dementia friendly awareness, commercialisation and local authority trading companies.
+A few events have been postponed owing to the proximity of the elections in May.

 The Chief Executive and Directors are set their performance targets annually.
-These are based on the delivery of the Annual Action Plan and the business risks anticipated for the year.
+These are based on the delivery of the Delivery Plan and the business risks anticipated for the year.
 Senior politicians appraise the Chief Executive's performance against these targets and the Chief Executive appraises the Directors.
 As part of this process development needs and solutions are identified and agreed.

 Performance Development Reviews (PDRs) are carried out for employees and training needs are identified as part of this process.
 The importance of the PDR process for the Council continues to be highlighted by the Chief Executive.
-The rate of completed PDRs for 2017/18 improved significantly on the previous year.
-At the end of September 2017, 59.56% had been completed (2016 25.87%).
-By 31 March 2018, this rate had risen to 88.08% compared with 52.55% at 31 March 2017.
+The rate of completed PDRs for 2018/19 improved marginally on the previous year.
+At the end of September 2018, 66.5% (2017/18 59.56%) had been completed.
+By 31 March 2019, this rate had risen to 88.97% compared with 88.08% at 31 March 2018.